TROCKENE KOPFHAUT - WAS TUN? - EWALD HAIR CARE

 • Urea (anti-inflammatory) or

-Artificial fragrances or dyes should be avoided in shampoo and other care products, as they are not good for your hair anyway.
-If you are increasingly concerned about the symptoms and the skin on your head becomes inflamed, sore, crusty or weeping, you should definitely see a doctor.
-Even if you feel like you can't get the dandruff under control on your own, you can seek advice from a doctor.
-This will then prescribe a special shampoo or an intensive scalp-soothing cream, which is used as therapy-accompanying care for neurodermatitis.
+You should avoid artificial fragrances or dyes in shampoo and other care products, as these are not good for your hair anyway.
+If the symptoms are becoming increasingly worrying and the skin on your head becomes inflamed, sore, crusty or wet, you should definitely see a doctor.
+Even if you feel like you cannot get the dandruff under control on your own, you can seek advice from a doctor.
+They will then prescribe a special shampoo or an intensive scalp-soothing cream that can be used as a treatment for neurodermatitis.

-There are some home remedies that can be used for dry scalp.
+There are a few home remedies that can be used for a dry scalp.
 Since the scalp lacks moisture and is therefore dry, you can try moisturizing and oil treatments.
-These are used before washing your hair and are best left on overnight.
+These are applied before washing your hair and work best overnight.
 Oils such as black cumin oil, olive oil, almond oil and jojoba oil are suitable for an oil treatment.

-Gently massage the oil into your hair and scalp and wash it out with a mild shampoo after it has worked.
+Gently massage the oil into your hair and scalp and then wash it out with a mild shampoo.
 Honey is also good for dry and sensitive scalps as it has an anti-inflammatory effect.
-All you need is a little honey, which you gently massage into your sensitive scalp and upper hair.
-Leave the whole thing on for about 20 minutes and use a mild shampoo to rinse the honey out again.
-A hair mask made from natural yogurt cools the irritated scalp and relieves itching.
-Massage the natural yogurt into your dry scalp, leave it on for 10 minutes and rinse it out thoroughly with a mild shampoo.
-To invigorate your scalp, you can rinse with various teas.
-Suitable for this: nettle tea, chamomile tea, St. John's wort tea or rosemary tea.
+All you need is a little honey, which you gently massage into your sensitive scalp and the top of your hair.
+Leave it on for about 20 minutes and use a mild shampoo to rinse the honey out.
+A hair mask made from natural yoghurt cools the irritated scalp and relieves the itching.
+Massage the natural yoghurt into your dry scalp, leave it on for 10 minutes and then rinse it out thoroughly with a mild shampoo.
+To revitalize your scalp, you can rinse it with different teas.
+Suitable teas for this are nettle tea, chamomile tea, St. John's wort tea or rosemary tea.

-The tea should only be lukewarm and rinsed several times with water; shampoo does not necessarily have to be used.
+The tea should only be lukewarm and rinsed with water several times; shampoo is not necessarily required.
 Apple cider vinegar is also good for dry and sensitive scalps.
-This brings the pH value of the scalp back into balance, helps against itchy scalp and gives the hair a beautiful shine.
-Simply mix 3 tablespoons of apple cider vinegar with a liter of water and distribute the mixture through your hair and scalp.
-Leave it on briefly and wash it out thoroughly.
-Dry scalp doesn't get better overnight, so you can carry out the treatments once or twice a week.
+It brings your scalp's pH back into balance, helps against itchy scalps and gives your hair a beautiful shine.
+Simply mix 3 tablespoons of apple cider vinegar with a liter of water and spread the mixture in your hair and on your scalp.
+Leave it to work for a short time and then rinse thoroughly.
+Dry scalps do not improve overnight, so you can do the treatments once or twice a week.